Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in megabytes per second) that can be transferred over the external memory interface in one second.
-It is worked out by multiplying the card's interface width by the speed of its memory.
-If it uses DDR type memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be moved across the external memory interface in a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+In the case of DDR type memory, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

 Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices